Ways to experience Indigenous culture across Ontario

 Six Nations House

-Located in the picturesque Niagara-on-the-Lake, Six Nations House offers spacious accommodation filled with historic charm.
+Six Nations House offers spacious accommodation with historic charm in picturesque Niagara-on-the-Lake.
 It’s conveniently located close to the town’s shops, museum and downtown area.

-The owners of Six Nations House are from Six Nations of the Grand River, and co-owner Tim Johnson is a direct descendant of Mohawk hero Joseph Brant.
-You can also learn about the contributions of the Six Nations from the historical book collection.
+The owners are from Six Nations of the Grand River and co-owner Tim Johnson is a direct descendant of Mohawk hero Joseph Brant.
+Learn about the contributions of the Six Nations from the historical book collection at the accommodation.

 Location: 74 Gage Street, Niagara-on-the-Lake